 Each week, students will have assessed homework and there is also regular exam-style testing over the year.
-In Year 9 and Year 10, students take an end-ofyear exam to ensure they are on track and to inform our advice for improvement.
+In Year 10, students take an end-of-year exam to ensure they are on track and to inform our advice from improvement.

-Subjects currently on offer (This can change, subject to demand)
+Subjects currently on offer

+(This can change, subject to demand)

 - Art & Design

 - Biology

 - Business

 - Chemistry

+- Computer Science

+- Drama

 - English Language

 - English Literature

 - French

-- Geography

 - History

 - Mathematics

 - Music

+- Physical Education (PE)

 - Physics

 - Psychology

 - Sociology

 - Spanish